 A native of Indiana, he received a Bachelor of Science degree with Highest Distinction in agricultural economics from Purdue University in 1980, a Master of Science in agricultural economics from Michigan State University in 1983, and a PhD in agricultural economics from Michigan State in 1989.
 He received a law degree from Michigan State in 2004 and was a member of the State Bar of Michigan.

-A funeral service will be held to celebrate his life on Saturday, June 10, 2017 at the Gorsline Runciman Funeral Home, 1730 E Grand River Avenue, East Lansing, MI at 2 p.m.
-Visitation begins at 1 p.m.
+A funeral service was held to celebrate his life on Saturday, June 10, 2017 at the Gorsline Runciman Funeral Home.

 Memories of a Colleague & Friend

 I believe Dave was AFRE‘s first representative on the College T&P committee, which was new in the early-to-mid 2000s.
 He spent an extraordinary amount of time helping all of us who were submitting a package for reappointment, tenure or promotion at that time.
 His feedback was extremely valuable, especially because the examples provided by the college were not very good (or at least not very applicable to AFRE), and we had very little to go on other than Dave’s feedback based on his committee experiences.
 Dave was perhaps the only one who understood how members of our department needed to craft the reflective essay.
 I believe all faculty who came after my cohort have continued to benefit from his expertise, either directly or indirectly by reviewing the many T&P packages that stemmed from his help.